-For an LLC, filing as an S Corp could provide savings on self-employment taxes.
-For C Corporations (C Corps), it can be a way to avoid double taxation.
-For more information about how filing as an S Corp could benefit your business, see our “What Is an S Corporation?” page.
-Keep reading to learn how to file as an S Corp in Michigan.
+For an LLC, filing as an S corp may provide savings on self-employment taxes in some cases.
+For C corporations (C corps), it can be a way to avoid double taxation.
+For more information about whether filing as an S corp could benefit your business, see our “What Is an S Corporation?” page.

-To create a Michigan S Corporation, you’ll need to create either a limited liability company (LLC) or a C Corp (if you haven’t already done so) and then file an election form or forms with the Internal Revenue Service (IRS).
-An LLC will need to file two forms, while a C Corp will file one.
+To create a Michigan S corporation, you’ll need to create either a limited liability company (LLC) or a C corp if you haven’t already done so.
+Then, you’ll file an election form with the Internal Revenue Service (IRS).

-If you’re ready to learn about filing as an S Corp in Michigan, we’ll walk you through it.
+If you’re ready to learn about filing as an S corporation in Michigan, we’ll walk you through it.
 First, we’ll show you how to form an LLC in Michigan.
-If you’d rather form a corporation, follow the instructions on our Michigan corporation page.
-Then, in Step 6, we’ll explain how to file for S Corp status as either an LLC or corporation.
+If you’d rather form a Michigan corporation, follow the instructions on our Michigan corporation page.
+Then, in Step 6, we’ll explain how to file for S corp status as either an LLC or corporation.

 Once you confirm that your desired name is available, we can help you reserve your business name.
 That way, you can prevent others from taking it while you finish the business formation process.

-The next step in the entity formation process is to file Michigan Articles of Organization with the state.
-You do so by filing with the Michigan Department of Licensing and Regulatory Affairs, Corporations, Securities & Commercial Licensing Bureau.
+The next step is to file Michigan Articles of Organization with the state.
+You do so by filing with the Michigan Department of Licensing and Regulatory Affairs’ Corporations, Securities, and Commercial Licensing Bureau, Corporations Division.

-Remember that we can handle this for you with our business formation services.
+Remember that we can handle this paperwork for you with our business formation services.

+Creating an LLC operating agreement is the next step.
 Even though having an operating agreement in Michigan isn’t required by law, it’s a critical document for an LLC.
-An LLC operating agreement covers the rules your company will follow, lists LLC owners (called “members” in an LLC), and the percentage ownership.
-It also discusses how finances will be handled, decisions will be made (including member voting structure), and details necessary regulations.
+An LLC operating agreement usually covers the rules your company will follow, lists LLC owners (called “members” in an LLC), each member’s ownership percentage, and much more.

-Many LLCs, including those with employees or more than one owner, are legally required to obtain a Federal Tax Identification Number, also known as an Employer ID Number (EIN) from the IRS.
+Get an Employer ID Number (EIN) from the IRS.
+Many LLCs, including those with employees or more than one owner, are legally required to obtain an EIN, also known as a Federal Tax Identification Number.
 Most banks require an LLC to have an EIN to open a business bank account.
 This nine-digit number is used for tax purposes and other financial paperwork.

 The IRS requires that you complete and file your Form 2553 with the IRS: